maximilianMairinger/normalizeWsUrlProtocol/README.md

 # Normalize ws url protocol

-Use ws:// or wss:// depending on environment.
+Use ws:// or wss:// depending on environment (if https or not).

-> Please note that Normalize ws url protocol is currently under development and not yet suited for production

 ## Installation